Are Cookies Personal Data?

 • Other sensitive information

-The GDPR classifies what type of cookies qualify as personal data in Recital 30, which states:
+For example, the GDPR classifies what online identifiers it considers personal data in Recital 30, which states:

 Examples of Cookies That Don’t Process Personal Data

-While most types of internet cookies collect and process personal data and are subject to the GDPR, there are some cookies that don’t process personal data.
+While most types of internet cookies collect and process personal data, some cookies don’t.

-To make your data privacy law compliance efforts easier, you should assume that any non-essential cookies that your website or app uses fall under the legal definition of personal data.
+To simplify your data privacy compliance efforts, assume that any non-essential cookies your site uses fall under the legal definition of personal data.

 • Statistics cookies